 - Proportion of men and women receiving a bonus payment

 - Proportion of men and women in each quartile pay band (looking at the proportion in 4 pay bands when we divide our workforce into four equal parts) The gender pay gap is expressed as a percentage of male earnings (e.g. women earn x% less than men).

 A gender pay gap is a measure of the difference between the average earnings of men and women (irrespective of roles or seniority).
 Equal pay is our legal obligation as an employer to give men and women equal pay for equal work.

 Our gender pay gap is not a result of equal pay issues, as we have a gender-neutral approach to pay across all levels of the organisation.
 We regularly monitor this to make sure we meet this legal and moral obligation.

 Understanding our Pay Gap

 Gender pay analyses the difference in the average pay between men and women across an organisation, regardless of the jobs they do.
 It does not take into account differences in role performance, individual experience, full-time vs part-time salaries or other factors which may impact the way different employees are paid.
 A gender pay gap is therefore a result of many factors and a company can have a gender pay gap without breaching equal pay provisions.
 A gender pay gap is predominately the result of differences in seniority between male and female employees.
-At DST men hold two thirds of the company’s senior and highest paying roles while women tend to hold the more junior roles.
+At SS&C FSI men continue to hold two thirds of the company’s senior and highest paying roles while women tend to hold the more junior roles.

-2018 results – based on the snap shot date of 5th April 2018
+2021 results – based on the snap shot date of 5th April 2021